 Protection of patients’ rights to privacy

 Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients’ names, initials, or hospital numbers, should not be published in written descriptions, photographs and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
 Authors should disclose to these patients that the material will be available via the Internet after publication.
 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
-For example, masking the eye region in photographs of patients is inadequate protection of anonymity.

 Patient consent should be archived by the authors and not submitted to the journal.
 The authors should provide the journal with a written statement that they have received and archived written patient consent.
 The informed consent form may be downloaded here.